Metro-East Butcher Shop with a Tradition of High Quality Products & Family Friendly Customer Service

 Learn More About Our Story

 In 1944, two brothers, Harold and Earl Schmidt, along with their sister wives, Leola and Marie, founded the business of Troy Frozen Foods.
-At that time, their main business was food lockers, processing of hanging beef, and in the fall, they processed approximately 20 deer.
-They operated from 27 years at the original location of 200 South Main Street.
+At that time, their main business was food lockers and processing of hanging beef, and in the fall, they processed approximately 20 deer.
+They operated for 27 years at the original location of 200 South Main Street.
 In November of 1971, the company was sold to Don and Marilyn Nihiser, along with their two sons, Todd, and Terry.
 Don’s experience included 13 years in the meat industry as well as being the head cook in the First Infantry for the generals in Vietnam.

 The Nihisers added a retail meat counter, a wholesale delivery route, and the servicing of activities such as church dinners, picnics, barbeques, and other seasonal festivals.
-With already being a state inspected facility, they started manufacturing products for retail and wholesale trade and were a wild game check station for the IL Dept. of conservation
+With already being a state-inspected facility, they started manufacturing products for retail and wholesale trade and were a wild game check station for the IL Dept. of Conservation.

 Don’s Start (2nd from the left)